qubitdot/titanpulse-fan125/README.md

     Processor:
     ATmega328P

-Caso seja utilizado um Nano com outro bootloader, selecione a opção correspondente no Arduino IDE.
+If a Nano with a different bootloader is used, select the corresponding option in the Arduino IDE.

-## Instalação
+## Installation

-1. Conecte o sinal da motocicleta ao D2 através do resistor de 10 kΩ.
+1. Connect the motorcycle signal to D2 through the 10 kΩ resistor.
-2. Conecte o GND da motocicleta ao GND do Arduino.
+2. Connect the motorcycle GND to the Arduino GND.
-3. Conecte o D9 à entrada de RPM do painel.
+3. Connect D9 to the dashboard RPM input.
-4. Faça upload do firmware.
+4. Upload the firmware.
-5. Abra o Serial Monitor em 115200 baud.
+5. Open the Serial Monitor at 115200 baud.
-6. Verifique se o Arduino está detectando RPM.
+6. Verify that the Arduino is detecting RPM.
-7. Verifique a frequência que está sendo enviada.
+7. Verify the frequency being sent.
-8. Faça a calibração da tabela.
+8. Calibrate the table.
-9. Após a calibração, faça os testes com o motor funcionando.
+9. After calibration, test with the engine running.

-## Segurança
+## Safety

-Este projeto trabalha diretamente com sinais elétricos de uma motocicleta.
+This project works directly with electrical signals from a motorcycle.

-O circuito apresentado é experimental e não deve ser considerado uma interface automotiva profissional.
+The circuit presented here is experimental and should not be considered a professional automotive interface.

-O sinal de entrada deve ser devidamente condicionado antes de uma instalação permanente caso sejam observadas tensões ou transientes fora das especificações do ATmega328P.
+The input signal must be properly conditioned before permanent installation if voltages or transients outside the ATmega328P specifications are observed.

-Nunca conecte diretamente ao Arduino um sinal que possa exceder os limites elétricos do microcontrolador.
+Never connect a signal directly to the Arduino if it may exceed the microcontroller's electrical limits.

-Todas as conexões devem ser isoladas e mecanicamente protegidas contra vibração, umidade e curto-circuito.
+All connections must be insulated and mechanically protected against vibration, moisture, and short circuits.

-## Limitações conhecidas
+## Known Limitations

-O projeto depende do comportamento específico do painel Titan 2023 Blackout utilizado nos testes.
+The project depends on the specific behavior of the Titan 2023 Blackout dashboard used during testing.

-Outro painel pode utilizar uma entrada de RPM diferente e exigir outra calibração.
+Another dashboard may use a different RPM input and require different calibration.

-A tabela de frequências também é específica para a combinação:
+The frequency table is also specific to the combination of:

     Honda Fan 125 2018
     +